RustFestEU/blog.rustfest.eu/_posts/2020-06-06-announcing-rustfest-2020.md

     * Do you reach out to new people?
 * How do you learn about useful crates?
 * Show off your cool feature/crate/contribution?
-* Are you able to integrate rust in your day job?
-Or did you experience a misfits?
+* Are you able to integrate rust in your day job or did you run into obstacles?
+And how was the experience?

 Or to make it even shorter: What have you learned (with rust)?